Linear power corrections for two-body kinematics in the $q_T$ subtraction formalism

 Accurate comparisons between experimental measurements and theoretical predictions are a key ingredient of the precision programme at the Large Hadron Collider (LHC).
 In order to minimize model-dependent assumptions as a source of bias in data--theory comparisons, experimental analyses at high energy colliders define fiducial regions close to the phase space accessible to the experiments.
 Within the fiducial phase space theoretical predictions can be compared directly with data without relying on models to extrapolate beyond the experimental acceptance.

 The definition of the fiducial phase space translates to a set of cuts on kinematical variables of the detected particles, which typically involve their transverse momenta and (pseudo-)rapidities.
+In two-body final state systems, a lower limit on the trasverse momenta of final state particles is usually applied.
+Typical choices in experimental analyses are the application of a common value for the minimum transverse momentum (\textit{symmetric} cuts, henceforth) or a different value of the transverse momenta of the leading and subleading final state particles (\textit{asymmetric} cuts).
+Other choices of cuts on the minimum transverse momentum are possible, although much less common; for instance, different cuts could be applied on identified particles in the final state, e.g. on the positive and negative leptons in neutral current Drell--Yan production (\textit{staggered} cuts).

 It was pointed out more than two decades ago~\cite{Klasen:1995xe,Harris:1997hz,Frixione:1997ks} that the use of a common minimum transverse momentum cut on each particle in a two-body final state can spoil the convergence of the fixed-order series.
 This instability of the perturbative series is due to an enhanced sensitivity to soft radiation when the two particles are back-to-back in the transverse plane, which manifests itself in the form of large logarithmic contributions of the imbalance.
-Although initially pointed out in the context of dijet production, the poor behaviour of the perturbative series in the presence of \textit{symmetric} cuts affects also other relevant collider processes, such as neutral-current Drell--Yan production or the two-body decays of a Higgs boson.
+Although initially pointed out in the context of dijet production, the poor behaviour of the perturbative series in the presence of symmetric cuts affects also other relevant collider processes, such as neutral-current Drell--Yan production or the two-body decays of a Higgs boson.

 The enhanced sensitivity to soft radiation when symmetric cuts are applied poses a challenge~\cite{Grazzini:2017mhc,Catani:2018krb,Ebert:2019zkb,Alekhin:2021xcu} to non-local subtraction methods, such as $q_T$-subtraction~\cite{Catani:2007vq} or $N$-jettiness subtraction~\cite{Gaunt:2015pea,Boughezal:2015dva,Boughezal:2015eha}.
 In the context of $q_T$ subtraction for colour-singlet production the problem is related to the fact that the scaling of missing power corrections is changed from being quadratic~\cite{Grazzini:2016ctr,Ebert:2018gsn,Buonocore:2019puv,Cieri:2019tfv,Oleari:2020wvt} to linear in $q_T$~\cite{Grazzini:2017mhc,Ebert:2019zkb}.
 In order to correctly compute perturbative corrections, one should ideally lower the technical slicing cutoff to very small values and/or perform an extrapolation to a vanishing cutoff, which affects stability and performance of these methods especially at higher orders.
 This situation challenges the applicability of these subtraction methods for benchmark processes like neutral-current Drell--Yan production, where symmetric cuts have been used in the past and a particularly high precision is demanded.